The EMT Courses starting on 6/3 and 9/9 meet Mondays from 9 am.-5pm.

-The EMT program is the entry-level 140 hour training program meeting two nights per week.
+The EMT program is the entry-level 180 hour training program.
+There is also an online homework component to this course that is completed on Pearson's MyLab Brady.
 Students who successfully complete this program are eligible to take the National Registry of EMTs examination and subsequently apply for state licensure.
 The EMT course is a pre-requisite for the Advanced EMT and Paramedic programs.

 Emergency Medical Services (EMS) offers an exciting and challenging health-care career for individuals interested in providing emergency care in the pre-hospital setting.
 EMT licensure qualifies the student for an entry-level position as an emergency care provider with municipal and private ambulance services as well as some hospital emergency departments.
 The growing recognition of the EMT as a professional member of the health-care team has expanded career opportunities for graduates.
 EMT are the cornerstone of EMS in the United States.

 EMT’s are taught to systematically evaluate a patient’s condition and provide assessment-based treatment.
 Our program follows the 1994 National Standard Curriculum for the Emergency Medical Technician, with supplementary materials added to meet the latest New Hampshire Transition requirements.
 The curriculum includes airway management, oxygen therapy, patient assessment, medical emergencies, traumatic injuries, special patient populations, and EMS operations.
 We teach using interactive classroom lectures, dynamic hands-on practical training, and a field internship with a busy ambulance service.

 Students who successfully complete this program with an overall 80% average, are eligible to take the National Registry of EMTs examination and subsequently apply for state licensure.
 Our program is approved by the New Hampshire state EMS office.